KyRillosBoshRa/LibGenerator/README.md

 # LibGenerator
-Library Generator script for competitive programmers
+### Library Generator script for competitive programmers

+I wrote this script couple years ago for personal use, it is spaghetti code (software engineering wise)

+but I think it's finally time to finally share it

+note: don't get me wrong it still spaghetti as it was a couple years ago :D

 ## Install requirements:

-  first you need to install the requirements.txt file
+  First, you need to install the requirements.txt file

   **you can use:**
   > pip install -r /path/to/requirements.txt